 - Plans and participates in DBE training seminars.

-- Monitors the certification process for DBEs according to the criteria set by DOT as contracted with the South Central Texas Regional Certification Agency (SCTRCA) and acts as liaison to the Uniform Certification Process in Texas.
+- Monitors the certification process for DBEs according to the criteria set by USDOT and act as the liason to the Uniform Certification Process in Texas.

 - Provides outreach to DBEs and community organizations to advise them of opportunities.